Caroline Levine: Notable works

 The Serious Pleasures of Suspense: Victorian Realism and Narrative Doubt (2003) connects narrative suspense to scientific experimentation.
 At the same moment that Victorian philosophers of science were arguing that rigorous scientists needed to suspend judgment (testing a hypothesis and waiting to see the results before asserting anything about the world, rather than just leaping to conclusions), novelists were structuring their plots around moments of suspense.
 Suspense is a narrative strategy of hinting and withholding, inviting readers to speculate about the truth, and so teaches audiences to behave like scientists: to wonder, hypothesize, and then wait for the truth.
 The Victorian novel — and suspense fiction ever since — helped to democratize and popularize the scientific method.

 Provoking Democracy: Why We Need the Arts (2007) considers public controversies over art objects, including public art, copyright, propaganda, and obscenity.
 It argues that all of these cases revolve around the democratization of culture.
-Obscenity law first emerges when books start to circulate widely, beyond elites.
-Our own prevailing definition of art – as that sphere of culture that challenges the majority – comes from the moment of mass democratization of literacy and media in the late nineteenth century.
-Levine argues that we are still working with the logic of the avant-garde.
-Even art objects that aren't themselves aren't avant-garde in style or intent are always justified as being ahead of their time, as breaking from convention, and challenging the mainstream.

-In Forms: Whole, Rhythm, Hierarchy, Network (2015), Levine argues that forms organize not only works of art but also political life – and our attempts to know both art and politics.
+Levine's best-known book is Forms: Whole, Rhythm, Hierarchy, Network, which argues that forms organize not only works of art but also political life—and our attempts to know both art and politics.
 Inescapable and frequently troubling, forms shape every aspect of our experience.
-Yet, forms don't impose their order in any simple way.
+Yet, forms don’t impose their order in any simple way.
 Multiple shapes, patterns, and arrangements, overlapping and colliding, generate complex and unpredictable social landscapes that challenge and unsettle conventional analytic models in literary and cultural studies.
-Borrowing the concept of "affordances" from design theory, this book investigates the specific ways that four major forms – wholes, rhythms, hierarchies, and networks – have structured culture, politics, and scholarly knowledge across periods, and proposes new ways of linking formalism to historicism and literature to politics.
-Levine rereads both formalist and antiformalist theorists, including Cleanth Brooks, Michel Foucault, Jacques Rancière, Mary Poovey, and Judith Butler, and offers accounts of a wide range of objects, from medieval convents and modern theme parks to Sophocles’s Antigone and the television series The Wire.
+Borrowing the concept of “affordances” from design theory, this book investigates the specific ways that four major forms—wholes, rhythms, hierarchies, and networks—have structured culture, politics, and scholarly knowledge across periods, and it proposes new ways of linking formalism to historicism and literature to politics.
+Forms was the focus of a forum in PMLA in 2017.

+The Activist Humanist: Form and Method in the Climate Crisis (2023) argues that humanists have the tools to mobilize political power—and the responsibility to use those tools to avert the worst impacts of global warming.
+Building on the theory developed in Forms, Levine shows how formalist methods can be used in the fight for climate justice.
+The book ends with a workbook intended for students and other general readers: "Three Weeks to Political Action."